LOUISIANA AND MISSISSIPPI: A PATH OUT OF POVERTY

 A history of restoring vital resources to safeguard ecosystems and communities

 After the BP oil spill in 2010, Oxfam played a crucial role in advocating for passage of the RESTORE Act in 2012.
 This historic measure ensures that when BP and other companies responsible for the spill pay civil fines, the money will go directly to the Gulf Coast to restore vulnerable communities, ecosystems, local economies and working families.
 Oxfam helped craft language in the legislation to promote the training and hiring of local workers in new ecosystem restoration jobs, ensuring local communities can benefit from the Gulf’s multi-billion dollar restoration economy.

-Oxfam also helped pass laws in Louisiana and Mississippi to complement the RESTORE Act to give local people a first shot at new jobs that will be created with the civil fines.
+Oxfam also helped pass laws in Louisiana and Mississippi to give local people a first shot at new jobs that will be created with the civil fines.
 Oxfam continues to work to ensure that these policies are implemented in ways that bring economic and environmental benefits to the most vulnerable communities through coastal restoration projects and skill training and hiring processes to employ people most affected by the oil spill.

 To support our policy positions, Oxfam has issued several research reports:

 - Building the Gulf: Findings from a 2014 workshop convened by Oxfam America, the Nature Conservancy, and the Corps Network, where experts sought to identify challenges and opportunities in integrating workforce development into future ecosystem restoration projects.

 - A Way of Life at Risk: On the fourth anniversary of the BP oil spill in April, 2014, Oxfam released a report that explores how the oil spill devastated fishing communities along the Louisiana Gulf Coast.